scuzzydude/asimov/asimov.md

 **Scootees** are not obligated to sell scoot to The Foundation.
 The Foundation will establish barriers to entry to prevent a flood of novelty scooting.
 There will be at least two schedules of fees and the less expensive schedule will be if the scootee agrees to at initial minting to sell scoot to The Foundation.
 There will be a system of **sponsorship staking**, so that artistic attempts at genius have a path to participation without investment of significant capital.

 At a hypothetical point in the future, when the Foundation has reached its end goal, this means that 1T asimov = the sum value of human genius.
 Some art will remain **un-scooted** and some of **scootage** will never sell all their scoot to the Foundation.
 Some forms of art will be difficult to scoot.
 It's an impossible task, but a worthy goal.
-The Foundation's **scoot** reserve holdings will always be public knowledge.[^11] In the early days, the price of asimov should be like an index fund of its holdings of **scoot**.
+The Foundation's **scoot** reserve holdings will always be public knowledge.[^9] In the early days, the price of asimov should be like an index fund of its holdings of **scoot**.
 Over time, as more asimov are issued for art, the market will adjust to valuating the asimov closer to the end goal -- a trillionth of the total value of human genius.
 All the asimov has been minted, and the only purpose it will be used for is genius appreciation, so the market should rise to the level of the potential.

 In the **responsibility domain**, we have a non-commercial marketplace in genius and vanity.
 Art professionals can stay out of the Wall Street gutter, helping their clients build portfolios of genius, not collections of investments.
 It should amount to a gold rush in the Art World, without the need to sully ones hands with the dirty money of the masses.

 In the **value domain**, we have **asimov**, a metric of value that is common across cultures, geo-political divisions and the span of history.
 We will always value genius, even if we overcome vanity.
 Sure, some time in the future, we might be so far advanced, we'll think Leonardo and Michelangelo were hacks, but I'm pretty sure if that day ever comes, we won't need money.

+# Circulation

+Enough with the high mindedness and theory.
+Let us consider how **scoot** and **asimov** will be circulated.

+## Staked

+"Doctor Frankenstein, you've created a monster."

+"My bad.
+Stick a stake through its heart."

+"I think that's for vampires."

+"Crap, what do we do?
+Sorry dude, first monster."

+"Well, there's a bunch of stakes laying around, we might as well give it a try."

+### Reserve Stake

+The purpose of the reserve stake is to provide a backing reserve in fiat and cryptocurrencies[^10] for **asimov** as a currency.
+The stake should not be touched, and conditions where the stake would be used or burned should be outlined in amendments to the foundational charter.
+There should be a long probationary period, and if **The Foundation** does NOT meet certain goals, the reserve stake should be returned.

+By staking the **asimov** early, we establish real world value for asimov issued for seeding and development.
+Development of this system will require time, work, and sacrifice from a large number of people who believe in the idealism behind it.
+There should be a large stake behind them.

+1% of total **asimov** will be issued for staking.

+#### Private staking **period**

+The private staking period begins now and lasts until the stake reaches a threshold of \$100 million in USD equivalents.
+At that point the **distribution value** will be calculated.
+The average daily value of the stake currency in USD will be used between the time the stake is received until mint day.
+There will be a multiplier for each stake in the order it was received.[^11] Details of the private stake process are available here: <http://www.somethingfoundationrelated.org>

+Staking will occur before the protocol is active, so initial asimov will be allocated and the splits will be communicated to the **staker** before the public staking period.
+Private stakes will remain anonymous to the public unless the **staker** makes it public and authorizes The Foundation to confirm their stake publicly.

+The mint value of asimov will be established as the USD value of private state divided ½ of the total reserve stake (0.5% total asimov).

+#### Public staking period

+There will be a public staking period where the remaining 0.5% of asimov is sold in whole units at the **distribution value**.
+We want fair and geographically dispersed distribution, so asimov will only be sold in whole units and one at a time, one per individual.
+The Foundation shall determine a way to do this fairly, which will probably require some type of identification, perhaps this is opportunity for **pre-pledge registration**.

+The purpose of the public staking is to prevent any one person from the private stake exerting control over of asimov and the development of The Foundation.

 ###